Gallathea: Plot

 Back in the village, Tyterus and Melebeus accuse one another of having a fair daughter, worthy of being sacrificed.
 However, both deny the existence of their daughters: Tyterus claims he doesn't have one, and Melebeus claims Phillida died in infancy.
 With neither man admitting to hiding their daughters, the villagers choose another sacrifice.
 Hebe is brought out as a substitute.
 She bemoans her tragic fate and her plain visage in the longest speech of the play.
 However, Neptune's monster does not appear, thus refusing Hebe as a sacrifice.
 In a comedic twist, Hebe complains how unfortunate and unlucky she is; in death she would have been remembered as the most beautiful but now she must live with the shame that she is not fair enough for Neptune.
 The villager Ericthinis delivers the crushing judgement that it would have been better for everyone if Hebe had been more beautiful.

 The confusion is finally resolved in Act V Scene III.
 Neptune rages about the stage threatening the village, the shepherds, Diana and her followers for conspiring against him.
 Diana appears and challenges him, although she is quickly followed by Venus.
 Venus is angry that Diana has been keeping Cupid captive.
 The two engage in a debate over chastity and love.
 Finally, a truce is brokered; Diana hands Cupid over and Neptune revokes his call for virgin sacrifices.
 Gallathea and Phillida are revealed to be girls, at which they feign horror.
 They still profess their love for each other, to the confusion of Diana and Neptune.
-Venus declares that she "Like[s] well and allow[s] it," and that she shall turn one into a boy so that they can continue to love one another— although in a heteronormative fashion.
+Venus declares that she "Like[s] well and allow[s] it," and that she shall turn one into a boy so that they can continue to love one another.
 Venus does not specify which girl will be turned into a boy.
 Raffe, Robin and Dicke arrive onstage.
 They claim to be fortune tellers, meaning that they can tell the assembled audiences of their adventures in the woods.
 Their experience pays off and they become minstrels who will sing at weddings.
-However the wedding and transformation of one girl into a boy are never shown, a deliberate refusal of the heteronormative ending.
+However, the wedding and transformation of one girl into a boy are never shown.
 Instead, the play concludes with an Epilogue which asks ladies to yield to love, insisting that love is infallible and conquers all things.